 Importance

-Active Safety for Prevention
+Active Safety Prevents Accidents

-Passive Safety for Protection
+Passive Safety Measures

 - Airbags: Provide cushioning during impact